 Lillie Langtry was born Emilie Le Breton at St. Saviour’s rectory- her father was the Dean of Jersey- on the island of Jersey.

-Her pure white skin earned her the nickname of ‘The Jersey Lily’ and a contract with Pears Company to advertise their soap.
+Her pure white skin earned her the nickname ‘The Jersey Lily’ and a contract with Pears Company to advertise their soap.

 BRIGHT LIGHTS, BIG CITY